rackerlabs/docs-cloud-block-storage/rst/devguide/api-operations/delete-delete-snapshot-v1-tenant-id-snapshots-snapshot-id.rst

 """"""""""""""""

-This operation does not accept a response body
+This operation does not return a response body.